 If you cancel an order, in addition to any other rights we have, we may retain any deposit paid, and you will be liable for all costs or losses (including profit and time) incurred by us as a result of you cancelling any order.
 We may also choose to charge a re-stocking fee as damages for any cancelled order we accept.

-We may at any time and without reason or notice to you cancel without liability, any order or part of an order for goods we have not yet supplied you.
-Doing so won't impact our claim against you for any amount you owe us.
+We may on reasonable notice cancel without liability, any order for goods we have not yet supplied you.

 We have no responsibility to deliver our goods to you, but if asked, we may choose to arrange delivery to you provided it is at your cost and risk and without liability to us.

 We will try to deliver all your goods at once, but we may supply and deliver your order in more than one instalment, and if we fail to deliver any instalment it does not allow you to cancel the remainder of the order.
 We will try to deliver goods by your preferred date but if we don’t, we will not be liable for any losses you incur if we are late with delivery.